Who Pays When You’re Injured While Driving a Personal Vehicle for Work in California?

 [Name of defendant] claims that [name of plaintiff]’s own negligence contributed to [his/her/nonbinary pronoun] harm.
 To succeed on this claim, [name of defendant] must prove both of the following:

 1. 2.
-That [name of plaintiff] was negligent; and That [name of plaintiff]’s negligence was a substantial factor in
+That [name of plaintiff] was negligent; and that [name of plaintiff]’s negligence was a substantial factor in

 causing [his/her/nonbinary pronoun] harm.